-DNA damage has been shown to proceed directly from UV photoexcitation, as well as indirectly from the attachment of low-energy electrons to its constituent nucleobases.1-4 DNA bases exhibit strong absorption cross-sections for UV radiation, particularly near 260 nm (4.77 eV),^{5, 6} and the interaction of nucleobases with surrounding solvent water molecules plays a key role in the relaxation and photostability of nucleobases in this excitation energy regime.^{7,8} The attachment of low-energy electrons has been shown to induce strand breaks in DNA.2-4 and it has been proposed that the initial site of electron attachment is the nucleobase followed by electronic coupling that facilitates fragmentation at the backbone.9-15 Photoelectron spectroscopy has shown that the addition of water increases the electron affinity of nucleobases,^{16, 17} while molecular dynamics simulations have shown that solution-structure fluctuation likely promotes attachment of bulk hydrated electrons to nucleobases.18 Our group has previously examined the ultrafast dynamics of electron attachment to nucleobases using time-resolved photoelectron spectroscopy19 (TRPES) of various iodide-nucleobase (I^- ·N) complexes20-26 and related model systems.^{27, 28} The present study uses TRPES to examine iodide-uracil-water (I-·U·H2O) clusters photoexcited at 260 nm and compares these results to those of iodide-uracil $(I \cdot U)$ to understand the role of water in the mechanisms of excitation and charge transfer in these anionic clusters in this UV excitation regime.
+DNA damage has been shown to proceed directly from UV photoexcitation, as well as indirectly from the attachment of low-energy electrons to its constituent nucleobases.1-4 DNA bases exhibit strong absorption cross-sections for UV radiation, particularly near 260 nm (4.77 eV).^{5, 6} and the interaction of nucleobases with surrounding solvent water molecules plays a key role in the relaxation and photostability of nucleobases in this excitation energy regime.^{7,8} The attachment of low-energy electrons induces strand breaks in DNA,2-4 and it has been proposed that the initial site of electron attachment is the nucleobase followed by electronic coupling that facilitates fragmentation at the backbone.9-16 Photoelectron spectroscopy has shown that the addition of water increases the electron affinity of nucleobases,^{17, 18} while molecular dynamics simulations find that solution-structure fluctuation likely promotes attachment of bulk hydrated electrons to nucleobases.19 Our group has previously examined the ultrafast dynamics of electron attachment to nucleobases using time-resolved photoelectron spectroscopy20 (TRPES) of various iodide-nucleobase ($I^-\cdot N$) complexes21-27 and related model systems.^{28, 29} The present study uses TRPES to examine iodide-uracil-water ($I^-U \cdot H_2O$) clusters photoexcited at 260 nm and compares these results to those of iodide-uracil $(\Gamma \cdot U)$ to understand the role of water in the mechanisms of excitation and charge transfer in these anionic clusters in this UV excitation regime.

-I[-]·N complexes have been previously studied by photofragment action spectroscopy^{25, 29, 30} and electronic structure calculations^{25, 29, 31} in addition to TRPES.
-Two regimes of UV photoabsorption have been measured for these complexes.^{25, 29, 30} The first is centered near the vertical detachment energy (VDE), the difference in energy between the anion and the neutral clusters at the equilibrium geometry of the anion, which is approximately 4 eV for most Γ ·N clusters.^{20, 21, 24} The second region of UV photoabsorption is broad band spanning ~4.6 - 5.0 eV.
-Excited state calculations for Γ ·U,25 iodide-thymine (Γ ·T),29 and Γ ·U·H2O31 show that photoexcitation near the VDE corresponds to optical excitation from the iodide (5p) orbital to a dipole-bound (DB) state of the nucleobase.
-The nucleobase DB state arises from capture of the excess electron by the relatively large dipole moment of the base.32-36 In contrast, these same calculations indicate that photoexcitation near 4.7 - 4.8 eV primarily corresponds to base-centered π - π excitation.
+I-·N complexes have been previously studied by photofragment action spectroscopy^{26, 30, 31} and electronic structure calculations^{26, 30, 32} in addition to TRPES.
+Two regimes of UV photoabsorption have been measured for these complexes.^{26, 30, 31} The first is centered near the vertical detachment energy (VDE), the difference in energy between the anion and the neutral clusters at the equilibrium geometry of the anion, which is approximately 4 eV for most Γ ·N clusters.^{21, 22, 25} The second region of UV photoabsorption is a broad band spanning ~4.6 - 5.0 eV.
+Excited state calculations for Γ ·U,26 iodide-thymine (Γ ·T),30 and Γ ·U·H2O32 show that photoexcitation near the VDE corresponds to optical excitation from the iodide (5p) orbital to a dipole-bound (DB) state of the nucleobase.
+The nucleobase DB state arises from capture of the excess electron by the relatively large dipole moment of the base.33-37 In contrast, these same calculations indicate that photoexcitation near 4.7 - 4.8 eV primarily corresponds to base-centered π - π excitation.
+The dynamics resulting from near-VDE photoexcitation of Γ ·U·H2O and the effects therein of the water molecule have already been considered in detail,32 so we focus here only on the effect of the addition of water on the dynamics ensuing π - π photoexcitation.